Connections & the dataflow graph

 A document is also a graph

-A property need not store its value — it can connect to another prim's output and take its value from there.
-The moment one connection exists, the Document is no longer just a tree: it is a directed graph laid over the same prims.
+A property can store its own value, or connect to another Element's output and take its value from there.
+The moment one connection exists, the Document reads two ways: a tree, and a directed graph laid over the same Elements.

 def group "world" {